 What happens to your Google account when you die

 Unlike Facebook, your Gmail account expire after 9 months from the date of the last login.
 This may due to the fact that your mail holds far more private as compared to data in your social profile.
 However, there is a feature called Inactive Account Manager where you can tell Google what to do with your emails and other Google service if you don’t log in for a certain period of time

 You can report Google and apply for Gmail content from here.

 What happens to your Twitter account when you die

-Just like Facebook twitter has same policies you can either memorialized your account or completely delete your account.
-Love once have to contact twitter with all legal documents and request them deceased or deactivate the account.
+Just like Facebook twitter has the same policies you can either memorialized your account or completely delete your account.
+Love once have to contact Twitter with all legal documents and request them deceased or deactivate the account.

 What can be done?

-1. Set up will or write down all the passwords for bank accounts, social media etc in piece of paper and give it to your trusted ones.
-Make sure to inform them if you update the password afterwards.
+1. Set up will or write down all the passwords for bank accounts, social media, etc in a piece of paper and give it to your trusted ones.
+Make sure to inform them if you update the password afterward.

 2. Sign up for online services which will automatically send your account info to your beneficiary after you die.
 You can use the free service like DeadSocial to published customized messages to Facebook, Twitter & Linkedin once you are gone.